The Legend of the Lone Ranger: Casting

 Actors considered for the lead included Stephen Collins, Nicholas Guest, and Bruce Boxleitner.
 The part eventually went to Klinton Spilsbury, a photographer who had studied art (particularly sculpting) in New York.
 Spilsbury, whose father was a football coach at the University of Arizona, had grown up on a ranch in Chihuahua, Mexico.
 Spilsbury signed to a three-picture deal.

 "He looked great in the mask, which seems like an odd thing to say,” Starger said.
 “But that was important because we had to find an actor whose eyes were not close together.
 The mask doesn’t look good if the eyes are too close.”

 Tonto was played by Michael Horse, a silversmith by trade, whose only other acting experience had been a bit part in the Raquel Welch TV movie The Legend of Walks Far Woman.
 "For me this is an adventure and fun," he said.
 "Who knows if I can act.
 I'll soon find out.
 And if I'm a flop I'll just go off fishing."
-Horse would later make himself known as a supporting regular on David Lynch's prime-time experimental television series Twin Peaks.
+Horse would later become a supporting regular on David Lynch's television series Twin Peaks.